convexengineering/gpkit/docs/source/debuggin.rst

 Dual Infeasible Models
 =============

-A dual feasible error typically means that more than one unique solution meets the objective and satisfies the constraints.
+A dual infeasible error typically means that more than one unique solution meets the objective and satisfies the constraints.
 Usually this means that one or more variables are not sufficiently constrained.
-When solving with ``mosek``, the error message will tell you that the solution is dual-feasible.
+When solving with ``mosek``, the error message will tell you that the solution is dual-infeasible.
 When solving with ``cvxopt`` the error for a dual-feasible solution will usually display as a ``Rank`` error or ``cvxopt`` will return ``unknown``.
 An example of a dual-feasible model is shown below.
-This model is dual-feasible because there are multiple values of ``x`` and ``y`` that meet the satisfy the constraint set even though the obvious value of the objective should be 1.
+This model is dual-infeasible because there are multiple values of ``x`` and ``y`` that satisfy the constraint set even though the obvious value of the objective should be 1.

  .. code-block:: python